user18130814200115-2/html.duckduckgo-GET/README.md

 2. Install and enable php for your server
 3. Rename duckduckgo.php (or branding.php if you prefer) to index.php and put it in the proper path (often /var/www/html/ on debian and /srv/http/ on arch)
 4. index.php has to be in a folder named `/html/`.
 Thus if your root folder is `/var/www/`, duckduckgo.php needs to be in `/var/www/html/`, the url will be `http://localhost/html/`

-### Try it out first
-You can try my hosted version [here](https://search.wester.digital/).

-Bandwidth is not cheap though, so cosider either self-hosting or [donating](https://blog.wester.digital/donations).